-To communicate data from one machine to another on the circuit, the transmitting station's Ethernet software takes a block of data and puts the MAC address of the desired destination device on the front of the block, along with the source MAC address, control information, framing and the FCS at the end of the block, creating the frame.
+To communicate data from one machine to another on the circuit, the transmitting station's Ethernet software takes a block of data and puts the Media Access Control sublayer (MAC) address of the desired destination device on the front of the block, along with the source MAC address, control information, framing and the FCS at the end of the block, creating the frame.

 Next, the transmitting machine checks if another other machines are using the circuit.
 If so, the transmitting station must wait.
 When the circuit is free, the transmitting station signals the MAC frame one bit at a time by flashing a light on and off on Optical Ethernet, by changing the voltage up and down on a copper LAN cable, or transmitting a modem signal using a radio on a wireless connection.

 All devices on the circuit receive the frame, verify if there are errors, then compare the destination MAC address from the frame to the MAC address on their LAN interface.
 If they are the same, then the device knows it should react to the frame.

 The result is to move a block of data from one machine to another machine on the same physical circuit.

 This is the purpose of Ethernet, MAC addresses and frames.